jtarchie/site/index.md

 I love working with people to build better teams and products.

+## Contact

 If you're interested in working with me, let's <a href="https://calendly.com/jtarchie">talk</a>.
+We can discuss everything from a full-time job, consulting, or just catch up.

 ## Resume